Professor Rose McGready

 Shoklo Malaria Research Unit

-The mother and child health (MCH) team run a network of antenatal clinics and delivery facilities for the border population and have documented over 70,000 pregnancies and their outcomes.
-This massive effort has resulted in a phenomenal contribution to the evidence base on the treatment of maternal malaria, the safety of the artemisinin derivatives in pregnancy including in the first trimester and the need to adapt the dosing of antimalarial drugs during gestation.
+The mother and child health (MCH) team run a network of antenatal clinics and delivery facilities for the border population and have documented over 80,000 pregnancies in rural and resource limited settings, and their outcomes.
+This effort has resulted in a phenomenal contribution to the evidence base on the treatment of maternal malaria, the safety of the artemisinin derivatives in pregnancy including in the first trimester and the need to adapt the dosing of antimalarial drugs during gestation.
 This research has resulted in a paradigm shift on the effects of malaria on the women and newborns, demonstrating that single (even asymptomatic) infections with P. falciparum or P. vivax are detrimental.
 These infections are associated with miscarriage a difficult finding to determine in a rural and resource constrained setting.

 Recent publications